In recent times, the world is eating far too much sugar, and this has disastrous health consequences.

 - Remember all the benefits you will get if you give up – use them as motivation.

-If you do all these things, and you have the true desire, then I’m confident you can beat sugar withdrawal.
+If you do all these things, and you have the true desire to quit sugar, then I’m confident you can do it.